fipnova51/fipnova51.github.io/_posts/2016-05-04-my-first-thoughts-about-writing-on-my-tech-hobbies.markdown

 ---
 published: true
-title: My first thoughts about writing on my tech hobbies
+title: My first page will be about the mardown language
 layout: post
 tags: [intro]
 ---